Sinentlahla219081328/LibraryManagementSystem/README.md

 6. **BookIsUnavailable**
    A custom exception thrown when a member attempts to borrow a book that is not available.
-   When a librarian atteps to add a book that is already added in the library.
+   When a librarian attempts to add a book that is already added in the library.

 ## How to Run the Application